uber-research/vargp/README.md

 ### Checkpoints and Graphs

-The checkpoints files can be downloaded [here](https://u.perhapsbay.es/vargp-results).
-Extract contents of the zip file into `notebooks/results`.
+The checkpoints files are available under [notesbooks/results](./notebooks/results).
+Use [Git LFS](https://git-lfs.github.com) to make sure these are pulled alongside the repository.

+**TIP**: Use `git lfs fetch` if Git LFS was installed after the first clone.

 All graphs in the paper can now be generated via code in the notebooks.